SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 * Submodel for acc 6 and 7
     * epoch ## + epoch ##

-* Submodel for acc8 and 9
+* Submodel for acc 8 and 9
     * epoch 23 + epoch 25

 * Submodel for acc 10 and 11